- How often should I check in?

 You can also assign milestones to other people to track horizontal dependencies.
 For example, a marketing manager needs a go-to-market plan for their company’s new product.
 A member of the product team provides the first draft of the plan, so the marketing manager creates a milestone for that action and assigns it to the product team member.

-Assign a milestone to someone else during the goal creation process, or from the goal’s detail page.
+Assign a milestone to someone else during the goal creation process, or from the goal edit page.

 - Type or scroll and click to select the person to whom you want to assign the milestone.